finsberg/henrikfinsberg.com/content/research/cardiac-mechanics.md

 Since multi-scale modeling is hard it is often useful to focus the attention at one particular scale.
 The question is then what to do with the multi-scale issue?
 A common approach is to assume some type of continuity down at the lower scale.
 This continuity is often referred to as *homogenization*.

 Lets take a realistic example.
 The cardiac tissue is made up by cardiac cells.
 Each cell can be thought of (here comes the modeling approach) as a compartment having an inside (*the intracellular space*) an outside (*the extracellular space*) and a something separating the inside from the outside (*the membrane*).
 Now, if you wanted to make you model of the cardiac tissue "realistic" you should be able to zoom in and be able to see some regions with only intracellular space and some region with only extracellular space.
 However, having this amount of detail in your model can be very expensive when you want to do computations.
 Therefore, a common approach is to assume that at any point you have both an extracellular and an intracellular space.
-Within the cardiac modeling community this modeling approach is used when trying to model the electrical current that flows through the heat, and we call this model the [bidomain model](link to bidomain model).
+Within the cardiac modeling community this modeling approach is used when trying to model the electrical current that flows through the heat, and we call this model the [bidomain model](https://en.wikipedia.org/wiki/Bidomain_model).

 ## Modeling the Mechanics of the heart

-Since I spent a lot of my time during my PhD to look at models for the mechancis of the heart I will write a little section about this.
+Since I spent a lot of my time during my PhD to look at models for the mechanics of the heart I will write a little section about this.

 When modeling the mechanics of the heart at an organ level it is common to only focus on the ventricles, and in particular the